In antibody-dependent cellular cytotoxicity (ADCC), Fc gamma receptors (FcγR or FCGR) on the surface

 In complement-dependent cytotoxicity (CDC), the C1q binds the antibody and this binding triggers the complement cascade

 which leads to the formation of the membrane attack complex (MAC) (C5b to C9) at the surface of the target cell,

 as a result of the classical pathway complement activation.

 The level of CDC effector function is high for human IgG1 and IgG3, low for IgG2, and null for IgG4.

 Antibody-dependent cellular cytotoxicity (ADCC) and Complement-dependent cytotoxicity (CDC)

 Human IgG1 and IgG3 which display high ADCC and CDC, are the most suitable for therapeutic use against pathogens and cancer cells.
-Pratically IgG1 which is less polymorphic than IgG3 and has a shorter hinge is the most frequently used in antiboy engineering.
+Practically IgG1 which is less polymorphic than IgG3 and has a shorter hinge is the most frequently used in antibody engineering.